Graham Barham

 Graham Barham (born October 13, 1998) is an American country pop singer-songwriter.
-He has released three extended plays, North of Hell (2023), Oil Money (2025), which yielded the viral TikTok hit of the same title, and Whiskey Rain (2025).
+He has released three extended plays, North of Hell (2023), Oil Money (2025), whose title track was a viral TikTok hit, and Whiskey Rain (2025).
 Barham has also written songs for various country music artists, including Tyler Braden's 2024 hit, "Devil You Know", and Blake Shelton's 2025 hit, "Stay Country or Die Tryin'", both of which Barham also provided backing vocals.

 Early life

-Graham Barham was born on October 13, 1998 in Oak Ridge, Louisiana.
+Graham Barham was born on October 13, 1998, in Oak Ridge, Louisiana.
 He began singing in church at a young age, and contributed his family and most significantly his grandmother, as the first to instill the value of music in him.
 Barham describes church as the place that he began writing his own music after leading worship hymns.

 Career

 2022–2023: Early career and North of Hell

 Barham moved from Louisiana to Nashville, Tennessee, and began to write for other artists.
 In 2022, he wrote his breakout single "Preachers Need People" which went viral on social media.
 Barham then signed a distribution deal with Virgin Records.
-In May 2023, Barham signed a global publishing deal with Warner Chappell Music.
+In May 2023, Barham signed a global publishing deal with Cornman Music and Warner Chappell Music.
 On December 9, 2022, Barham released the second song from his upcoming debut EP, "Break it in a Bar".
 On July 14, 2023, Barham released his debut EP, North of Hell, containing six tracks, including the previously released "Preachers Need People", "Break it in a Bar", and "Beer By My Bed", the latter of which was released in February of that year.